CodingNewbieXD/LiveLayer/README.md

 # LiveLayer
 Bringing animated wallpapers to MacOS.

+> [!NOTE]
+> This purpose of this app is to add support for animated wallpapers to macOS, as macOS does not support animated wallpapers.

 ## About
 I noticed that Windows had some great apps for animated wallpapers, but macOS lacked a similar experience.
 So, I decided to create my own!
 LiveLayer is a lightweight application designed to give macOS users the ability to enjoy animated wallpapers.